Wiring a Ceiling Fan Wireless Remote Control

 Thanks for your electrical wiring question Phil.

-How to Wire a Ceiling Fan Remote Control Module
+How to Install a Wireless Ceiling Fan Control Module

 Application: Ceiling Fan Remote Control.